jorgschonau/jorgschonau.github.io/methodology.md

 charlieandthechocolatefactory_raw <- read_lines("charlieandthechocolatefactory.txt") # read txt file
 ```

 I then converted the raw text into the tidy text format.
 Basically it's a table with one token (or meaningful word) per row.
+This requires follwing steps:

 ```
 # cleaning & converting into tidytext